PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 // params 5
 ```

-You can use the follows decorator:
+You can create the follows decorator:

 ```js
 function chainingDecorator(f) {